 Some padding is useful to stop things poking in your back, but take any 'ventilation channel' claims with a pinch of salt: if it's hot or if you're riding any distance, you will sweat.
 It's no coincidence that many backpack-using commuters cycle in bike kit rather than normal clothes.

 Here are some of the top cycling backpacks for commuting.

 DHB Waterproof Rucksack

-Like the Ortlieb pannier, this rucksack uses waterproof fabrics, welded seams and a roll-top closure for complete imperviousness to rain.
+Like the Ortlieb pannier, this large cycling backpack rucksack uses waterproof fabrics, welded seams and a roll-top closure for complete imperviousness to rain.
 A moulded foam back makes it comfortable, while a waist strap keeps it stable.
 There's a thin outer pocket with a waterproof zip but no inner pockets.
 It also has reflective patches and a mount for a small LED rear light.
-Capacity: 25 litres.

 Brooks Dalston Knapsack Small

-Named after the hipster haunt of Dalston in London, this premium-priced backpack offers substance as well as style.
-It's made from waterproof fabric and leather, and there's a chest strap to stop it moving on your back.
-Although small (12 litres) it has a 13in laptop sleeve and three wide pockets inside and two pockets big enough for a bike bottle outside.
-Similar, bigger bags are also available form Brooks.
+Named after the hipster haunt of Dalston in London, this premium-priced bike backpack offers substance as well as style.
+This waterproof bike bag is made from waterproof fabric and leather, and there's a chest strap to stop it moving on your back.
+Although small (12 litres) it has a 13in laptop sleeve as well as three wide pockets inside and two pockets big enough for a bike bottle outside.
+Similar, bigger bags are also available from Brooks.